 The length of a student's placement in DAEP will be determined on a case-by-case basis using the criteria identified in the "Discipline Considerations" section of this SCOC.
-All DAEP placements will result in placement for up to 180 school days.
 DAEP placements for students in grades 6-12 will be for a duration of not less than 20 days.
-The length of DAEP placement may not exceed one year unless, after review, the District determines that (1) the student is a safety threat, or (2) extended placement is in the best interest of the student.
+DAEP placements for students in grades 5 and below will be for a duration of not less than 5 days.
+The length of DAEP placement may not exceed one year unless, after review, the District determines that the student is a threat to the safety of other students or District employees.